Fair Lawn Divorce Attorney

 Except in complicated situations, New Jersey law mandates that a divorce must take no longer than 12 months after the Complaint of Divorce is filed.
 From filing the right paperwork to representing you in court, the Fair Lawn divorce lawyers at November & Nunnink, LLC can provide compassionate advocacy throughout every stage of your case.
 We know that you are going through a very stressful situation, and we work hard to seek a beneficial outcome for your case.

-If you are facing a divorce, we're ready to help you navigate this uncertain time.
-Contact our offices today to speak with us.
-Consultations are available.
+We're ready to help you navigate this difficult time.
+Contact our offices today to speak with a Fair Lawn Divorce Attorney.

 Understanding New Jersey Divorce Laws

 In order for a New Jersey court to have jurisdiction in a divorce claim, at least one party must be a resident of the state for a minimum of one year prior to filing the claim.
 The two primary documents that must be filed are the Complaint for Divorce to start the process and the Judgment of Divorce to finalize the process.
 Other documents that may need to be filed throughout the case include a Case Information Sheet, Financial Statement for Summary Support Actions, Summons, Appearance, and Cover Letter to Clerk.